reubenson/reubenson.github.io/src/projects/ceramics.md

 # url: https://reubenson.com/portfolio/ceramics/
 ---

-Early on in my ceramics practice, I began making work at a very small scale, no taller than 2-3 inches.
-One has to get close to the object in order to perceive it at all, and the form of the object at unity with the surface.
+Early on in my ceramics practice, I began making work at a very small scale, no taller than 2 or 3 inches.
+As small objects, they fit easily in the hand, such that they can be brought closer within one's field of vision, as if a small creature.
 \
 \
-What I find enchanting about small sculptural objects: the act of looking as if feeling with eyes; the act of feeling as if looking with the hands.
+The combination of touch and sight is what I find interesting about small-scale ceramics: the act of looking as if feeling with eyes; the act of feeling as if looking with the hands.
 {.project-grid-item-2}

 <!-- which creates an intimacy of experience that can be difficult with larger sculpture that interacts on the scale of architecture or environment. -->

 <figure class="project-grid-item-4">
   <img src="/public/ceramics/ceramics-lede-1.jpg" class="" alt="">